 The ATSB collected a significant amount of evidence and conducted an in‑depth analysis of these organisational influences.
 It was determined that the topic appeared to overshadow key safety messages regarding the occurrence itself and therefore on 19 October 2017 a separate Safety Issues investigation was commenced to examine the implementation of an organisation's SMS during a time of rapid expansion, along with ongoing interactions with the regulator.

 As part of its investigation, the ATSB:

-- interviews with current and former staff members of the operator, regulator and other associated bodies
+- interviewed current and former staff members of the operator, regulator and other associated bodies

-- examining reports, documents, manuals and correspondence relating to the operator and the methods of oversight used
+- examined reports, documents, manuals and correspondence relating to the operator and the methods of oversight used

-- reviewing other investigations and references where similar themes have been explored.
+- reviewed other investigations and references where similar themes have been explored.